headzoo/deskpro-api-es6-client/docs/LogsApi.md

 <a name="updateApiLogsOptions"></a>
 # **updateApiLogsOptions**
-> Response updateApiLogsOptions(requestLength, responseLength, opts)
+> Response updateApiLogsOptions(requestLength, responseLength, filters)